-Microsoft offers up Windows 10 1809 to nervy seekers
+Microsoft offers up Windows 10 update to nervy seekers

 Microsoft has yet to start offering 1809 to users through its automatic updating services.
 The company gave no hint on the support document about when that might occur.

 With the month-long delay and the cautious restart of 1809, the upgrade will likely spend significant time designated as "Semi-Annual Channel (Targeted)," or "SAC-T," the marker used to describe its release primarily to consumers running Windows 10 Home, who cannot defer an automatic upgrade.

-Typically, after several months, Microsoft changes the label to simply "Semi-Annual Channel" (SAC) and announces that the feature upgrade has been sufficiently tested - again, mainly by consumers - to make it suitable for deployment in businesses and organizations.
+Typically, after several months, Microsoft changes the label to simply "Semi-Annual Channel" (SAC) and announces that the feature upgrade has been sufficiently tested - again, mainly by consumers - to make it suitable for deployment in businesses and organisations.

-The spread between SAC-T and SAC - with the latter a "business ready" recommendation - has typically been three months: Both 1709 and 1803 spent that amount of time as SAC-T. Assuming the same three-month lag between now and SAC, which would make the latter's date in mid-March, it would actually be more than a four-month stretch from the official Nov.
-13 "restart," when 1809's 18 or 30 months of support began.
+The spread between SAC-T and SAC - with the latter a "business ready" recommendation - has typically been three months: Both 1709 and 1803 spent that amount of time as SAC-T.

+Assuming the same three-month lag between now and SAC, which would make the latter's date in mid-March, it would actually be more than a four-month stretch from the official 13 November "restart," when 1809's 18 or 30 months of support began.

-If discretion is the better part of valor, it is certainly possible that 1809 will not be tagged as SAC until around the time that its successor, 1903, launches as SAC-T, sometime in April.
+If discretion is the better part of valour, it is certainly possible that 1809 will not be tagged as SAC until around the time that its successor, 1903, launches as SAC-T, sometime in April.

 Many experts, including Computerworld columnist Woody Leonard, continued to urge users to steer clear of 1809.